4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

 }
 ```

-This challenge provides a memory dump management service with a menu-driven interface.
+This challenge provides a memory dump management service with a menu interface.
 You can create up to 0x41 (65) dumps, each with a maximum size of 0x4141 (16705) bytes, stored in the dumps array.

 The available features include:
 - Creating zero-initialized dumps
 - Viewing dumps in a hex format (similar to hexdump)
 - Modifying individual bytes